Diagnostic Fee Price Match Guarantee!

 Homeowners can easily overlook indoor air quality until it’s already causing problems.
 Address the air quality in your home in the Bluegrass region by investing in an air purification system that works for you.
 Read from our professionals to find the right system for your home.

-Trust the team at GreenBox Heating & Air to expertly install whole-house air purification systems.
+Trust the team at GreenBox Home Services to expertly install whole-house air purification systems.
 We offer clear, upfront pricing and free estimates on replacements if you’re due for an upgrade.

 HVAC UV lights, air cleaners, and air scrubbers are air purification systems that use ultraviolet light-C to kill bacteria, biological growth, and other airborne pollutants.
 This type of air purification system is often used in homes, businesses, and other indoor spaces to improve air quality and reduce the risk of airborne illnesses.